2026 in Books

 finished January 31, 2026

-My Husband Holds My Hand Because I May Drift Awag & Be Lost Forever in the Vortex of a Crowded Store by John Compton
+My Husband Holds My Hand Because I May Drift Away & Be Lost Forever in the Vortexof a Crowded Store by John Compton

 I bought this book of poetry because its author was a persistent salesman at the Kentucky Book Festival.
 I loved a few poems in the collection, especially the one that includes the lines: “typewriters congregate / in the river. water / flows through the keys.”